A few years ago I wrote about this tote bag,

 I up-cycled a thrifty find by covering its’ large logo with a handwoven “rag” panel.

 At the time I thought, “What a good project for a beginning weaver!”, as even a first sampler can embellish a small tote.
-But I never pursued the idea because sewing the handwoven fabric on by machine would not be easy for a novice and hand sewing would be very time-consuming. . . so much for a quick, fun project.
+But I never pursued the idea because sewing the handwoven fabric on by machine would not be easy for a novice and hand sewing??, well, ugh. . . so much for a quick, fun project!

 Now that I’m teaching at the Artisan Soul Gallery I am reconsidering this project idea.
-If I can’t figure out a way to simplify things enough for a beginning student, I’ll just embellish the totes myself.
-They would make great gifts, especially if filled with a few fun treats!
+If I can’t figure out a way to simplify things enough for a beginning weaver, I’ll just embellish the totes myself.
+They would make great gifts for foster children, especially when filled with a few fun treats!

-I bought two dozen black cotton totes and started to play, pulling fabrics from my quilting stash that coordinate with the colors in my scrappy handwoven panels.
+I bought two dozen black cotton totes and started to play, pulling fabrics from my quilting stash that coordinate with my scrappy handwoven panels.

-Note to Self: Choosing a fabric and then weaving to match it would be much easier!
+Note to Self: Choosing a fabric first and weaving a panel to match would be much easier!

 First I tried lining the shoulder straps on a tote.
-Easy-peasy and I really like the look of surprise when people first notice the long narrow strips.
+Easy-peasy and I enjoy seeing the look of surprise when people notice the colorful strips.

-Next I sewed a pocket inside, like I had on the red tote.
-I made the pocket small so the stitching on the outside of the bag can be covered by the woven panel.
+Next I sewed a pocket inside, like on the red tote.
+I had to make the pocket small so the stitching on the outside of the bag will be covered by the woven panel.

 Boy, I’d forgotten how difficult/frustrating sewing something to a finished tote could be, even when using a machine with a free-arm. – sigh – I thought this step would be easier with an all-cotton tote than it had been on the red tote which is nylon? with a rather stiff rubbery-feeling lining, but no. Decided, considering the effort involved, there simply isn’t enough benefit gained from adding a cute little interior pocket.

-Maybe the totes could be happy with only a handwoven panel and contrast straps?
+Maybe the totes will be happy with only a handwoven panel and contrast straps?

 – sigh – Nice, but. . .